-The answer is automation: when done right, it can break down IT siloes, reduce mean time to repair (MTTR) and costs, and free up teams to be more innovative.
+Digital transformation may offer huge rewards, but it can create unparalleled complexity, especially for an IT service desk in stuck in the middle.
+The answer is automation: When done right, it can break down IT siloes, reduce mean time to repair (MTTR) and costs, and free up teams to be more innovative.
 In doing so, it helps drive agility and speed, but also the security and compliance that are crucial to successful digital transformation.

 A prerequisite for success